skyprolk/Audio-DFK/README.md

 1. Go here: https://github.com/conda-forge/miniforge#mambaforge
 2. Download this: https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-Windows-x86_64.exe
 3. Install Mambaforge-Windows-x86_64.exe with all default options.
 Then start the miniforge 'Miniforge Prompt'.
+(Install the file for your OS, don't install Windows on OSX, etc.)

 IMPORTANT: Make sure you start something that 'Miniforge Prompt', not the regular Windows CMD or terminal program.
 If you do not have an NVIDIA GPU use `environment-cpu.yml` instead of `environment-cuda.yml`